bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStore.md

 Adds a function to a named stream that returns an altered version of the input every time a stream is set.

+note - if you want to *block* bad values from being submitted you can write a preProcess function that throws an error when an unacceptable value is passed in.
 ```javascript

 const store = new ValueStrem({firstName: ['', 'string'],